How To Measure Crown-Rump Length (CRL) In Pregnancy?

 What Is CRL?

 CRL or crown-rump length is the measurement of the fetus or C-shaped embryo from the top to bottom or the crown to rump, excluding the limbs.
-This ultrasound scan is one of the vital measures necessary for antenatal care during the first trimester and is done between six and thirteen weeks approximately.
+This is the most vital pregnancy ultrasound scan to ensure optimum antenatal care during the first trimester.
+It is done between six and thirteen weeks approximately.

 The crown to rump length, also known as the greatest length (GL), is an accurate measurement in centimeters to determine the fetal age.
 It also helps to assess the accurate gestational age, which helps doctors to know more about the baby’s health and also estimate the date of delivery (1) (2).